everledger/fabkit/README.md

 To deploy chaincode using Fabkit's commands refer below.

-_Note `options` is an optional parameter.
+_Note: `options` is an optional parameter.
 For more information about all the available options check the following documentations:_

 - [v1.x Chaincode Commands](https://hyperledger-fabric.readthedocs.io/en/latest/commands/peerchaincode.html)
 - [v2.x Chaincode Commands](https://hyperledger-fabric.readthedocs.io/en/latest/commands/peerlifecycle.html)

+While inserting the `chaincode_path` in any of these commands, Fabkit allows the user to simply type in the basename of the directory when this path is under `$FABKIT_CHAINCODE_PATH` or `$FABKIT_CHAINCODE_USER_PATH`.
+For example, if you want to use the `mynodecc` chaincode, which is under `${FABKIT_CHAINCODE_PATH}/node/mynodecc`, then simply type `mynodecc`, Fabkit will do the rest!

 ### v1.x